 - Stop “watching” patients in the dining room.

-Dr. Carnaby gave us a list including a dissection of water treatment session should look like.
+Dr. Carnaby gave us a list at the original Florida Dysphagia Institute including a dissection of what a treatment session should look like.
 The treatment session, according to Dr. Carnaby should include:

 - No talking (chit chat)